telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/appearance/show-tooltip-for-items.md

 A possible way to achieve this behavior is to use a Kendo UI Tooltip that displays the details when the user hovers with the mouse over the DropDownList item.

-The example below demonstrates how to customize the information displayed in the Tooltip depending on the respective data item fields.
+The following example demonstrates how to customize the information displayed in the Tooltip depending on the respective data item fields.

 ###### Example